Local’s Guide to Josefstadt, the 8th District of Vienna

 By Bicycle

-Josefstadt encourages eco-friendly travel, and with Citybike Wien, Vienna’s popular bike-sharing program, residents and visitors can navigate the district’s picturesque lanes on two wheels.
+Josefstadt encourages eco‑friendly travel, and with WienMobil Rad (Vienna’s city bike‑share), residents and visitors can navigate the district’s picturesque lanes on two wheels.
 There are numerous cycle paths, ensuring a safe and pleasant ride.

 By Car